 - When the person might bring about an injury to him or herself or damage property unless taken into custody right away;

 - When the person might destroy or hide evidence of the crime unless taken into custody right away

-This is a bid deal and a major change in the previous law that required police to see the crime taking place to make an arrest for a misdemeanor.
+This law is a big deal and was a major change from the previous common law that required the police to see the crime taking place to make an arrest for a misdemeanor.
 The common-law rule was regarded as so significant that it was taken into account when the U.S. Constitution was written.
 Now, “officer’s presence” is not required for DUI arrest – surely due to the influence of political interest groups like Mothers Against Drunk Driving (MADD).

 The 4th amendment was drafted to safeguard individuals from wrongful arrests by police.
-Before, police officers could arrest a person only if (1) he gets an arrest warrant (2) he sees a misdemeanor (3) he has probable cause to believe that that a felony took place.
-Now there is the 4th way and is it based on California Vehicle Code 40300.5.
-The police can justify an arrest by saying that unless he arrested you – the evidence of a crime will disappear.
+Before, police officers could arrest a person only if (1) he gets an arrest warrant (2) he sees a misdemeanor (3) he has probable cause to believe that a felony took place.
+Now there is the 4th way and is it based on California Vehicle Code 40300.5?
+The police can justify an arrest by saying that unless they arrested you – the evidence of a crime will disappear.